What is the EHIC (European Health Insurance Card)?

 What does the EHIC not cover?

 You need to know what your EHIC will not cover you for so additional costs don't come as too much of a shock.
-The good news is, if you have secured a travel insurance policy in addition to your EHIC - you are fully covered for everything listed below and more!
+The good news is, if you have secured a travel insurance policy in addition to your EHIC - you are covered for everything listed below and more!

 1. Private medical cover